productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 ## Peeking at raw data

-We assume that when a users plays a game, the following events are sent as raw data.
+We assume that when a user open the app and plays a game, the following events are sent as raw data.

 ```
 [